CodingMentalModels/nucleotide/README.md

 # nucleotide

-Roguelike autobattler in which player is drafting and rearranging the genetic code of their character and battling it against foes.
+Roguelite autobattler in which player is drafting and rearranging the genetic code of their character and battling it against foes.

 Mechanics:
 - There are genes which have some sort of effect, e.g.